 On the death of his brother, Anders, and to settle the estate, Pehr embarked on the Empress of Ireland, in third class, for what would have been his first return voyage to his native country.

-Pehr died at 60 years of age in 1923, of abdominal cancer as an indirect result of the injuries he sustained during the sinking of the Empress.
+Pehr died at 60 years of age in 1923, of abdominal cancer as an indirect result of the injuries he sustained during the sinking of the Empress of Ireland.
 His health would never permit him to make the return journey to his homeland.
 His wife, Brita, survived him by another decade.

 The second-born of Pehr and Brita’s children was called Annie, later Mrs. J.A.
-McKinnon, who was 18 years of age at the time of the sinking of the Empress.
+McKinnon, who was 18 years of age at the time of the sinking of the Empress of Ireland.
 She lived until the age of 85.

-According to my dad, (who turns 80 this year!)
-Michael McAleavey worked as a trimmer and was saved, although it is believed he couldn't swim.
+According to my dad, Michael McAleavey worked as a trimmer and was saved, although it is believed he couldn't swim.
 His cousin Patrick McAleavey who worked as a scullion was also saved.
 Both cousins were from Liverpool, as were many of the crew.
 As the story goes, they were sleeping when a steward alerted them that they were sinking by knocking on their cabins doors.
 Nobody knows who this crew member was, and my grandfather believes that he did not survive.
 This unknown heroic crew member helped save lives that night, when so many sadly perished whilst they were sleeping.

 Frank Ernest Abbott was born in Liverpool, England, in 1872.
 His father Joseph Abbott was the Principal of Wavertree Collegiate.
 Frank and his brother Arthur apprenticed in the drapery and millinery business.

 In 1908, Frank immigrated to Canada with his wife Edith.
 Arthur followed soon after with his wife Carrie, and the brothers commenced a successful millinery business in Toronto, called Abbot Bros.
 They took turns travelling to Europe to research new styles and fabrics for their creations.

 In 1914, it was, then 42 year old, Frank’s turn to take the trip, and he boarded the Empress of Ireland on May 28 at Quebec City, leaving at home his wife Edith and his little 3 year old Dorothy.